terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 ### General

+* You need an existing "logging" project.
+* A [Log export](https://github.com/terraform-google-modules/terraform-google-log-export) with a [BigQuery destination](https://github.com/terraform-google-modules/terraform-google-log-export/tree/master/modules/bigquery) in the logging project.
+The export filter should include at least:
+  * "logName: /logs/cloudaudit.googleapis.com%2Factivity"
+  * "logName: /logs/cloudaudit.googleapis.com%2Fdata_access"
+  * "logName: /logs/compute.googleapis.com%2Fvpc_flows"
 * It is necessary to use a Service Account to authenticate the Google Terraform provider to be able to create the Security Command Center "BQ Log Alerts" Source.
 This is a restriction of the Security Command Center API
-* [Google App Engine](https://cloud.google.com/appengine) must be enabled in the project.
+* [Google App Engine](https://cloud.google.com/appengine) must be enabled in the logging project.
 To enable it manually use:

 ```shell
 gcloud app create \